-On 4 June 1989, in the partially-free elections following the Round Table negotiations, Bronisław Geremek won a parliamentary seat from the Suwałki constituency.
-He remained an MP continuously until 2001.
-Between 1989-1991, he was chairman of the Civic Parliamentary Club (OKP) and leader of the Sejm majority.
+On 4 June 1989, in the partially-free elections following the Round Table negotiations, Bronisław Geremek was elected to the Sejm (lower chamber of the Parliament) representing the Suwałki constituency.
+He remained MP continuously until 2001.
+Between 1989-1991, he was chairman of the Civic Parliamentary Club (OKP) and leader of the Sejm democratic majority.
 He also chaired the Sejm’s Foreign Affairs Committee (1989-97), the Constitutional Committee (1989-91) and the European Law Committee (2000-2001).
 He was also chairman of the Parliamentary Club of the Democratic Union (Unia Demokratyczna) and then of the Freedom Union (Unia Wolnosci, 1991-1997).
-After the parliamentary elections of 27 October 1991, he was assigned by President Lech Wałęsa to form a government, which he resigned on 14 November due to the impossibility of forming a majority parliamentary coalition.
+After the parliamentary elections of 27 October 1991, he was assigned by President Lech Wałęsa to form a government, which he resigned on 14 November not being able to form a majority coalition in the Parliament.

-Since 1989, thanks to his extensive network among leading political figures and opinion formers in the world, he has contributed to the consolidation of democratic Poland in the international arena and paved the way for its membership in NATO and the European Union.
+In 1989, the US weekly ‘Newsweek’ included Bronisław Geremek among the personalities who had the greatest impact on world events (“People of the Year”, scan courtesy of Andrew Nagorski).
+Since 1989, thanks to his extensive network among leading political figures and opinion formers worldwide, he has contributed to the consolidation of democratic Poland in the international arena and paved the way for its membership in NATO and the European Union.

 Between 31 October 1997 and 30 June 2000, he served as Minister of Foreign Affairs in Jerzy Buzek’s government.
 He was also a member of the European Integration Committee.

 In 1998, he chaired the Organisation for Security and Cooperation in Europe (OSCE) on behalf of Poland.
 On 12 March 1999, during a ceremony at the Harry Truman Presidential Library, he signed Poland’s accession documents to the North Atlantic Treaty Organisation (NATO).
 On 31 March 1998, he made a statement on behalf of the Polish government opening negotiations for Poland’s membership in the European Union.
 He prepared the government strategy of Polish policy towards the Russian Federation, published in June 2000: “Assumptions of Polish foreign policy towards Russia”.
-In 1999, together with the Minister of Culture and Arts Andrzej Zakrzewski, he initiated the establishment of the Adam Mickiewicz Institute.
+In 1999, together with the Minister of Culture and Arts Andrzej Zakrzewski, he initiated the establishment of the Adam Mickiewicz Institute, a national cultural institution whose mission is present and promote Polish culture internationally.

 Together with US Secretary of State Madeleine Albright, he was the initiator of the creation of the Community of Democracies, a global coalition of states whose main objective was to promote democratic principles and strengthen democratic norms and institutions.
 The Community of Democracies was officially established during the international conference ‘Towards a Community of Democracies’, which took place in the Polish Parliament on 25-27 July 2000 with the participation of Madeleine Albright and United Nations Secretary-General Kofi Annan.